Identifying Markov chain models from time-to-event data: an algebraic approach: Model degeneracy effects

-As can be seen in Figure~\ref{figure2}, $M9$ is a symmetrical model.
+for all models.
+We already know that $k_{2N-1}$ is the same for all models, therefore \ref{lem15iii} follows. \end{proof} As can be seen in Figure~\ref{figure2}, $M9$ is a symmetrical model.
 The transformation $\sigma_{M9} : \RR^5 \to \RR^5$ defined by $\sigma_{M9}(k_1,k_2,k_3,k_4,k_5) = (k_2,k_1,k_4,k_2,k_5)$, that is equivalent to a permutation of the vertex labels $1$ and $2$, leaves the inverse problem \eqref{problem:model9} invariant and therefore transforms any solution of the problem into another solution.
+As $\sigma_{M9}^2=e$, where $e$ is the identity, the symmetry group is isomorphic to $\ZZ_2$.
 Solutions that are not symmetric are then two-fold degenerated.

 In order to see the symmetry of the solutions we rewrite \eqref{solutions9simple} as

 \eqref{solutions9sym} shows that each of the two solutions of the inverse problem is not symmetric, whereas the set of two solutions is symmetric with respect to $\sigma_{M9}$ that transforms one solution into the other.